dalibo/pitrery/install.md

         restore_pitr [options] [hostname]

     Restore options:
         -L                   Restore from local storage
         -u username          Username for SSH login to the backup host -b dir               Backup storage directory
         -l label             Label used when backup was performed -D dir               Path to target $PGDATA
         -x dir               Path to the xlog directory (only if outside $PGDATA) -d date              Restore until this date
-        -O user         If run by root, owner of the files -t tblspc:dir   Change the target directory of tablespace "ts" this switch can be used many times -n              Dry run: show restore information only
+        -O user              If run by root, owner of the files -t tblspc:dir        Change the target directory of tablespace "ts" this switch can be used many times -n                   Dry run: show restore information only -c compress_bin      Uncompression command for tar method -e compress_suffix   Suffix added by the compression program

     Archived WAL files options:
         -A                   Force the use of local archives -h host              Host storing WAL files
         -U username          Username for SSH login to WAL storage host -X dir               Path to the archived xlog directory -r cli               Command line to use in restore_command -C                   Do not uncompress WAL files
         -S                   Send messages to syslog
         -f facility          Syslog facility
         -i ident             Syslog ident

         -?
 Print help

 Removing old backups